snowplow-archive/snowplow.github.com/_posts/2015-08-20-aws-lambda-scala-example-project-0.1.0-released.md

 Our Lambda function processes incoming event data from our Kinesis stream.
 AWS Lambda polls the Amazon Kinesis stream and invokes your Lambda function when it detects new data on the stream.

-NOTE: If you go to the AWS Lambda console webpage and select the Monitor tab, you can see the output log information in the Amazon CloudWatch service.
+If you go to the AWS Lambda console webpage and select the Monitor tab, you can see the output log information in the Amazon CloudWatch service.

 We need to "connect" or "associate" our Lambda function to our Kinesis by:

 {% highlight bash %}
 $ inv configure_lambda my-stream
-Configured AWS Lambda Service.
+Configured AWS Lambda Service
-Added Kinesis as event source for Lambda function.
+Added Kinesis as event source for Lambda function
 {% endhighlight %}

 <h3>Step 7: Generate events in your Kinesis stream</h3>